krishnakalisarkar/Be_Heart_Smart/README.md

 * overweight and
 * obesity.

 A healthy heart is central to overall good health.
-The purpose of this project is to spread awareness among individuals that embracing a healthy lifestyle at any age can prevent heart disease and lower the  risks for  heart attack or stroke.
+The purpose of this project is to spread awareness among individuals and that embracing a healthy lifestyle at any age can prevent heart disease and lower the  risks for  heart attack or stroke.

 ## Resources used